eslint/eslint/docs/rules/no-unused-expressions.md

-# Disallow Unused Expressions (no-unused-expressions)
+# no-unused-expressions

+Disallows unused expressions.

 An unused expression which has no effect on the state of the program indicates a logic error.